edgio-docs/edgio-docs/guides/delivery/control/configure/log_delivery_service.md

 1. Create a Google Cloud Project (GCP) or use an existing project.
 See Google's [Google Cloud Platform - Creating and managing projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects) guide for instructions.

 2. Set up a GCP bucket to store your logs.
 You can create a new bucket or use an existing one.
-See Google's [Create Storage Buckets Guide](https://cloud.google.com/storage/docs/creating-buckets)Create storage buckets guide for instructions..
+See Google's [Create Storage Buckets Guide](https://cloud.google.com/storage/docs/creating-buckets) for instructions..

 3. Create a Google service account that will use to access your bucket.
 See Google's [Service accounts](https://cloud.google.com/iam/docs/service-accounts) guide for instructions.